 Raynaud’s disease (also referred to as Raynaud's syndrome or Raynaud’s phenomenon) is estimated to affect up to 10% of New Zealanders.

-It is a progressive condition, meaning it tends to worsen over time.
+It is a progressive condition, meaning it tends to worsen as a person gets older.
 Initially it may only affect the tips of the fingers or toes, but over time may affect whole fingers and toes.
 The rate of progression differs greatly amongst individuals.

 Primary Raynaud’s disease